-Scores Of Schools In Arizona Close As Teachers Embark On Massive Walkout
+'We Simply Can't Take It Any Longer': Teacher Protests Sweep Arizona, Colorado

 "To parents, I understand the pain and pressure caused by today's strike.
 I want you to know, I am working to get this 20 percent raise passed at the Legislature.
 But we need your help to make it a reality," he said in a statement Thursday, encouraging parents to contact their legislators over the matter.

 Yet the protesting teachers have already rejected this proposal, calling it unsustainable as it is currently drawn up.
-Teachers' groups, including the Arizona Parent Teacher Association, argue that under the plan the raise would simply cause woes for others in the state's educational system.
+Teachers groups, including the Arizona Parent Teacher Association, argue that under the plan the raise would simply cause woes for others in the state's educational system.

 "I believe that the people are with us, and that provides the public pressure to get the governor to move," Arizona Education Association President Joe Thomas said Wednesday, according to the Republic newspaper.

-In this respect, an NPR/Ipsos poll released Thursday appears to back him up.
+In this respect, an NPR/Ipsos Poll released Thursday appears to back him up.
 Nearly two-thirds of respondents approved of national teachers unions, and three-quarters said teachers have the right to strike.

 In Phoenix, meanwhile, the protesters plan to ensure their demands are heard Thursday — literally, in fact.
 The demonstrators are wrapping up their march outside the state's legislative buildings, where they are holding a rally right outside lawmakers' offices.